ericpruitt/chrono-ark-unofficial-soundtrack-generator/README.md

-[Bandcamp](https://selector.bandcamp.com/album/chrono-ark-ost) listings by the artists. **This repository does not include any copyrighted content from the Chrono Ark game and is useless without the uncompressed game assets.** The script takes two arguments: the first argument is the containing the audio assets, and the second is the path to the output directory.
+[Bandcamp](https://selector.bandcamp.com/album/chrono-ark-ost) listings by the artists. **This repository does not include any copyrighted content from the Chrono Ark game and is useless without the uncompressed game assets.** The script takes two arguments: the first argument is the directory containing the audio assets, and the second is the path to the output directory.
 If the output directory does not exist, it will be created automatically as long as the parent directory exists.
 This script depends on [FFmpeg](https://ffmpeg.org/) to generate the output files.
 Although the script has only been tested on Linux